-When you’re going through the standard list of “things to look for in an ITAD provider,” ITAD insurance will probably come up.
+When you’re going through the standard list of “things to look for in an IT Asset Disposition (ITAD) provider,” ITAD insurance will probably come up.
 While insurance sounds critical, it’s often a red herring that can distract you from asking an ITAD provider more important questions.
 Promises of comprehensive insurance policies are unrealistic and unnecessary.

 Get the policy details

 Standard ITAD insurance offerings include indemnity for fines and penalties related to a data breach, covering loss of equipment and legal fees related to defense of data breach claims.
 There are unlimited options beyond that… but what do you really need?